straw-hat-team/adr/src/adrs/5177934677/README.md

 - Kubernetes splits metadata into `labels` (selectable, indexed) and `annotations` (opaque, free-form).
-The split exists because the API server is the selector engine and has to index a bounded namespace cheaply.
-We do not have a platform-level selector engine, and we do not know our query patterns up front.
-Adopting the `labels`/`annotations` split would be ceremony without a corresponding system behavior.
+The split exists because the API server is the selector engine and has to index a bounded namespace cheaply, and because selector values need bounded, matchable syntax.
+The split earns its keep exactly where such an engine exists.
+This ADR does not assume
+  one: it governs the opaque namespace.
+A system that does operate a selector engine (resolving routing or binding selectors against metadata) `MAY` add a separate selectable field for those keys as a downstream decision; that field is out of this ADR's scope and does not change the rules here.
 - CloudEvents, NATS headers, Kafka headers, AMQP application properties, and HTTP headers all use a single flat map with a reserved-prefix convention.
 - Event-sourced systems consistently distinguish between metadata that is